 Once An Order Is Taken

-Once an order is taken, a call center operator is able to monitor its further processing.
+Once an order is taken, a call center operator can monitor its further processing.

-If required, an operator processing an order may be changed even after closing the order.
+If required, an operator processing the order may be changed even after closing the order.
 This can be done by an employee that has the “Change the delivery operator” (D_CO) permission.

 Some delivery orders may be marked as problematic.
 In this case, you can additionally monitor such order.